 4. “On the evening of the murder, several boys were playing around a stable being built across from Bowman’s house.
 Jimmy Cooper, son of County Assessor F.M.
 Cooper was on the stable roof in plain view of the Bowman residence.”

 - According to the Sanborn Fire Insurance Maps of 1909 and 1914, there were two livery stables in the vicinity of the calaboose.
 The closer one was in the location occupied today by the free parking garage.
 It spanned from Herald Court (at that time an unnamed road) to about where the public restrooms are.
 In 1909, behind that stable, facing West Olympia Ave. was a large dwelling.
-It’s approximate location today would be across the street from C2C Schools (in 1909 the C2C Schools site was the location of a private school).

 - The other stable was located where today is the Taylor Street parking garage.
 No matter if the marshal lived where Williams says, at the corner of W. Olympia and Taylor, or at the corner of W. Olympia and the alley, the home would not be in “plain view” from the roof of the smaller stable on Taylor St.